Ex-Tiananmen leaders say HK protesters biggest risk would be loss of public support

 Students in Tiananmen Square actually helped facilitate traffic on Chang'an Avenue, one of the main arteries leading into the area of the square.

-Shen Tong, who co-chaired a delegation of students at Tiananmen Square that spoke with the Chinese government about protesters' demands, said they ran an organized mini-city at Tiananmen for months and "everyone was on their best behavior."
+Shen Tong, who co-chaired a delegation of students at Tiananmen Square that spoke with the Chinese government about protesters' demands, said they ran an organised mini-city at Tiananmen for months and "everyone was on their best behaviour."

-Shen said he is hopeful Hong Kong protesters, who have been cleaning up trash at their demonstration sites and maintained a non-violent approach, can capitalize on such behavior.
+Shen said he is hopeful Hong Kong protesters, who have been cleaning up trash at their demonstration sites and maintained a non-violent approach, can capitalize on such behaviour.

 However, the surge of Hong Kong people who joined the movement to show solidarity after riot police used tear gas on protesters will likely ebb as the authorities have backed off, said Shen, who now lives in New York and runs VFinitiy, a software company.